amrutprabhu/amrutprabhu.github.io/data/blog/2020/defining-event-driven-achitectures-asyncapi.md

 ## Introduction

-A while ago, I published an [article](https://refactorfirst.com/spring-boot-api-first-design) about how you can document REST APIs using Open API 3 specification.
+A while ago, I published an [article](https://refactorfirst.com/spring-boot-api-first-design) about how you can document REST APIs using Open API 3 specifications.
 This was for synchronous APIs.

 Today we are going to look at how we can describe asynchronous APIs that we create when we design event-driven architectures.